AdaCore/training_material/courses/ada_essentials/050_array_types/06-array_operations.rst

 * Comparison (for discrete component types)

-   * Not for all scalars
+   * Equality for all scalars
+   * Inequality for all discrete types

 * Logical (for :ada:`Boolean` component type)
 * Slicing